HughesSvynnr/HughesSvynnr.github.io/index.md

+# Unit, lists 9/27/18

+this week I learned how to write if statements with and's and or's I also learned how to assign more than one string to a variable Taking variables I learned how to make a list with the variables Using the list I learned how to effectively use it to be more efficient in writing code With if statements I learned how write elif statements added on also with if statements I learned the difference between elif and else statements.
+---

 # Unit, conditionals 9/21/2018

 This week I learned how to use if statements.
 Within the if statement i also learned how to use else statements Also within the if statements, I learned how to use elif statements.